 d.
 Process for approval and amendment of site-specific vesting plans. - If a site-specific vesting plan is based on an approval required by a local development regulation, the local government shall provide whatever notice and hearing is required for that underlying approval.
 If the duration of the underlying approval is less than two years, that shall not affect the duration of the site-specific vesting plan established under this subdivision.
 If the site-specific vesting plan is not based on such an approval, a legislative hearing with notice as required by G.S.
 160D-602 shall be held.
 A local government may approve a site-specific vesting plan upon such terms and conditions as may reasonably be necessary to protect the public health, safety, and welfare.
-Such conditional approval shall result in a vested right, although failure to abide by its terms and conditions will result in a forfeiture of vested rights.
+Such conditional approval shall result in a vested rights.
 A local government shall not require a landowner to waive vested rights as a condition of developmental approval.
 A site-specific vesting plan shall be deemed approved upon the effective date of the local government's decision approving the plan or such other date as determined by the governing board upon approval.
 An approved site-specific vesting plan and its conditions may be amended with the approval of the owner and the local government as follows: any substantial modification must be reviewed and approved in the same manner as the original approval; minor modifications may be approved by staff, if such are defined and authorized by local regulation.